ClojureBridgeLondon/clojurebridge-london-test.github.io/sponsor_us.md

 gets to associate itself with a positive and ambitious event, which aims to increase diversity in the technology scene.

 Your company has an option of different tiers of support.
-There's the direct sponsorship tiers, which are the most valuable form of support, and a generic small supporter tier.
-The direct sponsorship tiers involve directly paying our supplier with the order details we provide, and as such also mean you can pay with credit card and will receive an invoice.
+The sponsorship tiers involve directly paying our supplier with the order details we provide, and as such also mean you can pay with credit card and will receive an invoice.